-Financials Target Result Outcome (target met?)
-Net interest income >\$19.1m \$18.6m No Issuance and operating expenses <\$7.2m \$7.2m No otal lending to participating local authorities >\$13.294b \$14.019b Yes Performance measure Result Outcome (target met?)
-Conduct an annual survey of councils who borrow from achieve at least an 80% satisfaction score for the value a 99.2% Yes Meet all lending requests from Participating Local Author requests meet LGFA operational and covenant requirem , 100% Yes Achieve 80% market share of all council borrowing in Ne w Zealand 80% Yes Review each Participating Local Authority's financial pos under LGFA policies and arrange to meet each Participat at least annually All councils visited Yes No breaches of Treasury Policy, any regulatory or legisla ncluding the Health and Safety at Work Act 2015 tive requirements No breaches Yes Successfully refinance of existing loans to councils and L maturities as they fall due GFA bond 100% Yes Maintain a credit rating equal to the New Zealand Gover where both entities are rates by the same credit rating a AA+/AAA Yes
+Outcome Financials Target Result (target met?)
+Net interest income >\$19.1m \$18.6m No ssuance and operating expenses <\$7.2m \$7.2m No Total lending to participating local authorities >\$13.294b \$14.019b Ye Performance measure Result Outcome (target met?
+Conduct an annual survey of councils who borrow from LGFA - aiming to achieve at least an 80% satisfaction score for the value added by LGFA Ye Meet all lending requests from Participating Local Authorities, where those requests meet LGFA operational and covenant requirements 100% Ye Achieve 80% market share of all council borrowing in New w Zealand 80% Ye Review each Participating Local Authority's financial position, its headroom under LGFA policies and arrange to meet each Participating Local Authority at least annually All councils visited Ye No breaches of Treasury Policy, any regulatory or legislative requirements including the Health and Safety at Work Act 2015 No breaches Ye Successfully refinance of existing loans to councils and LG maturities as they fall due GFA bond 100% Ye Maintain a credit rating equal to the New Zealand Govern AA+/AAA Ye